autumninthecloud/IM_w_fairness/README.md

 * **Influence spread:** Number of users infected by a set of seed users

-* **Seed users / Influencers:** The nodes that are the initial disseminators of an information
+* **Seed users / Influencers:** The nodes that are the initial disseminators of information

 </details>